heyLu/heylu.github.com/_posts/2013-07-06-a-thing-or-two-about-failure.md

 another part another try to get better.

 Before I really start, a thing about failure.
-Over the last few months I read a lot of stuff, including stuff about failure.
+Over the last few months I read a lot of stuff, including stuff about failure ([1], [2]).
 And I've come to the conclusion that failure is the requirement for learning.
 I don't think they can exist separately.
 Because how can you learn something without failure?
 If you're doing anything interesting, then you're at least in part trying something new.
 And that includes failure.
 I don't think of it as solely negative, it's part of the deal.
 Of course it's depressing to fail again and again, but the important part is to learn something about your mistakes and to not make them *again*.
 Learning is failure and then not failing that same way again.

 # What went wrong?